 This recipe uses simple ingredients and basic baking equipment.
-It doesn't need an egg substitute either.
+It doesn't need an egg replacer either.
 No food processor or hand mixer needed.
 You'll only need mixing bowls, measuring cups, and a baking dish.

 This recipe uses simple ingredients plus delicious berries.